delegateas/DataModelViewer/README.md

    - The first time the pipeline is run you will see a "This pipeline needs permission to access a resource..." click "View" and give it permission to access the variable group you have created.
    - The pipeline will clone the public DataModelViewer repository, build the application, and deploy it using the shared templates.
    - The pipeline is scheduled to run daily at 03:00 AM by default.
 You can adjust or remove the schedule as needed.
 You can of course also run the pipeline ad-hoc if you wish.

+5. **Possible Additional Steps**
+   - The Build Service needs at least READ-access to the repo (check at: Project Settings > Repositories > 'wiki-repo' > Security)
+     - In the same location also add the pipeline to the "Pipeline permissions" (this will stop any permission prompts on pipeline runs)

 ## Notes